 The Luxury Card

 Although it has a $995 annual fee, Mastercard accepts applications and doesn’t issue on an invite-only basis.
-The Gold Card gets its name from the 24k gold plating.
+Additionally, the Gold Card gets its name from the 24k gold plating.

 Dubai First Royale Card

-How many credit cards do you know of (or may even own) that contain real gold and diamonds?
+How many credit cards do you know of that contain real gold and diamonds?

-The Dubai First Royale Card has real gold trim and a .235 carat diamond in the center.
-This card is only available to the super wealthy who are lucky to receive an invitation.
+The Dubai First Royale Card has real gold trim and a .235-carat diamond in the center.
+This card is only available to the super-wealthy who are lucky to receive an invitation.
 As expected, there isn’t a preset spending limit.
-Cardholders are assigned a dedicated relationship manager who can manage your lifestyle requests.
+Cardholders are assigned a dedicated relationship manager who can manage their lifestyle requests.

 Coutts Silk Card